SEMOSS/documentation/docusaurus/docs/For Administrators/Setting Pages Overview.md

 ![AppSettings](../../static/img/Applist.png)

 To change the access settings of any App, click on it.
-Let's consider the app DandDAudit for example.
+You will see the following UI,

 ![Member](../../static/img/Members.png)

-You can also see if there are any Pending request from any practisioners.
+You can also see if there are any Pending requests from any practisioners.

 ![Pendingrequest](../../static/img/Pendingrequest.png)